FEATURED SALES ITEMS

 Therefore, it can be said – owing to the aforementioned guarantee – that the Douay-Rheims Bible is indeed the safest, most traditional, and most trustworthy English translation of the Bible.

 Probably the field of theology most affected by the heresy of Modernism – thoroughly condemned by the Church in 1907 – during this last century or so has been Biblical scholarship.
-Now, non-literal translation and the dangerous historical-critical method of Biblical exegesis (by which some claim Sacred Scripture to be the word of man, a thing of myth in parts, not truly historical, merely conditioned by the time in which it was written, etc.) have become the rule with most Scripture scholars.
+Now, non-literal translation and the dangerous historical-critical method of Biblical exegesis (by which some claim Sacred Scripture to be the word of man, full of myth, not really having historicity, merely conditioned by the time in which it was written, etc.) have become the rule with many, many Scripture scholars and teachers.
 (The historical-critical method of Biblical exegesis is taught in most Catholic colleges and universities, which has been eroding the Tradition of Faith a great while now.)

 Let’s examine more examples of how dangerous non-literal translation is.
 Here are just a couple.
 In the Douay-Rheims Bible, Isaias 7:14b reads: "Behold a virgin shall conceive, and bear a son, and his name shall be called Emmanuel."
 One popular Catholic Bible translates it thusly: "the young woman, pregnant and about to bear a son, shall name him Emmanuel."
 This latter translation is very poor because it breaks the linkage of the two verses by conflicting with its own translation of Matthew 1:23: “'Behold, the virgin shall be with child and bear a son, and they shall name him Emmanuel,' which means 'God is with us.'”
 There is no such confusion in the Douay-Rheims, which, of course, translates both of these verses with "virgin."
 Furthermore, “virgin” must be used to be faithful to Matthew 1:23, which quotes Isaias 7:14.
 The modern translation of “young woman” here, again, is untraditional and unhelpful: “virgin” is also important because it reinforces the second Marian dogma, the Perpetual Virginity of Mary.